History at Leamington Primary School

 Our school enhances children’s life experiences with exciting, meaningful opportunities, which will remain with them for life.
 We believe that trips and experiences bring our children’s lessons to life, which cements their knowledge.
 Year 2’s History topic is ‘How has St. George’s Hall changed?’
 The year group take a trip to St. Georges Hall and visit the underground cells and compare and contrast changes in the building and the court room from the past to the present.
 We aim high to provide our children with a wide range of unforgettable experiences that supports and engages them in their learning journey.
 We incorporate trips, visitors and the use of artefacts into our lessons that contributes to their learning and provides our children with a greater understanding in their current topics.
 Year 4 have a Crime and Punishment visitor that takes our children on a journey through the different eras and what crimes and punishments occurred through the times and comparing it to life now.
 Our teachers go above and beyond providing our children with memorable opportunities.
 Our year 3 children travel back in time and delve deeper into our Local History.
 The children experienced a day in the life of an archaeologist and why their job is so important for finding evidence of why specific events occurred.
 Without a doubt, our school facilitates our children with not only the statutory curriculum but goes above and beyond to make their time at Leamington an education to remember.

-As part of recent revamp of our History curriculum, we provide our children with a range of creative opportunities that allows teachers to gain greater knowledge and understanding of the children’s outcomes.
+As part of our History curriculum, we provide our children with a range of creative opportunities that allows teachers to gain greater knowledge and understanding of the children’s outcomes.
 We have implemented reflection tasks that are completed at the end of a topic, which is an exciting way of showcasing everything they have learnt.
 Teachers have specifically chosen reflection tasks for the children to complete at the end of a set topic that is fun and engaging for our children.
 These include: debates, information booklets, documentaries, persuasive texts etc.